SeanHRN/food-fight/README.md

 - Check the soup burst case where Soup Dumpling's HP is reduced by poison/burn instead of being hit.

-- Work in progress characters:

-- Gangster Punk Lizard

-- Forest Lizard
+- Upcoming characters: Raghoul, Forest Lizard